erikpukinskis/narrative/README.md

 H. Make sacrifices in order to get the biggest possible platform coverage with the least amount of code.
 That usually means using slightly older tools.
 Don't use ES6 unless you have to, don't use modern web APIs unless you really need them, write performant code that runs on crappy devices.

 (Again.
 Functions and literals can do a lot.
 Don't move data you don't have to.
 These things all feed together.
-To get a broad audience with "modern tools" you need a layers of shims, which violates the Minimum Data thing and the Do As Much As You Can In One Language thing.
+To get a broad audience with "modern tools" you need layers of shims, which violates the Minimum Data thing and the Do As Much As You Can In One Language thing.
 It's not worth it.)

 I. When choosing between declarative *(here is how I want this to fit together, computer please take care of it)* and imperative *(do this, then that)*, lean towards imperative.
-Declarative code should be reserved for those few times when you really need composition—not chaining<sup>1</sup>, not switches<sup>2</sup>, not nesting<sup>3</sup>... composition.
-Filesystems are declarative.
-Don't use them as a programming language.
+Declarative code should be reserved for those few times when you really need composition<sup>1</sup>.

+*<sup>1</sup> Composition does not mean chaining<sup>2</sup>, or switches<sup>3</sup>, or nesting<sup>4</sup>.
+Composition, like, projecting data structures onto each other.*

-*<sup>1</sup> every build file with a massive tree of configuration flags*
+*<sup>2</sup> Every build file with a massive tree of configuration flags*

-*<sup>2</sup> every command line tool ever*
+*<sup>3</sup> Every command line tool ever*

-*<sup>3</sup> giant web app router files*
+*<sup>4</sup> Giant web app router files*

+*<sup>5</sup> Filesystems are declarative.
+Don't use them as a programming language.*

 ### Demo